NBA Rumors: Here’s Why Lakers Signed Michael Beasley In 2018 Offseason, Per Ramona Shelburne

-With the Los Angeles Lakers now widely expected to miss the playoffs for a sixth straight season and 2018 offseason acquisition Michael Beasley currently playing in China after an underwhelming stint in Los Angeles, ESPN reporter Ramona Shelburne recently shed some light on the reasons why the Lakers took a chance on the one-time No. 2 overall draft pick last summer.
+With the Los Angeles Lakers now widely expected to miss the playoffs for a sixth straight season, and 2018 offseason acquisition Michael Beasley currently playing in China after an underwhelming stint in Los Angeles, ESPN reporter Ramona Shelburne recently shed some light on the reasons why the Lakers took a chance on the one-time No. 2 overall draft pick last summer.

-According to a report from Silver Screen and Roll, Shelburne appeared on Thursday’s edition of ESPN Los Angeles’ Mason and Ireland podcast, where she explained that the Lakers allowed then-free agent center Brook Lopez to walk because they believed Beasley could potentially serve as a replacement for forward/center Julius Randle.
+According to a report from Silver Screen and Roll, Shelburne appeared on Thursday’s edition of ESPN Los Angeles’ Mason and Ireland podcast.
+There, she explained that the Lakers allowed then-free agent center Brook Lopez to walk because they believed Beasley could potentially serve as a replacement for forward/center Julius Randle.
 Per Reuters, Beasley signed with the Lakers on July 23, 2018, a few weeks after Randle left the Lakers to sign with the New Orleans Pelicans.
 Lopez, meanwhile, signed with the Milwaukee Bucks on July 8, after spending one season with the Lakers, as previously reported by USA Today.

 “They let Brook Lopez go, the idea being they chose Michael Beasley over him — which to me is fairly unforgivable — because they had already lost Julius Randle, and they felt that Beasley had a similar skillset to be a small-ball five as Julius Randle did last year when he was a small-ball five with that second unit and sometimes with the first.
-So they felt like Beasley’s skillset would replace (that),” Silver Screen and Roll quoted Shelburne as saying.
+So they felt like Beasley’s skillset would replace [that],” Silver Screen and Roll quoted Shelburne as saying.

 The Lakers reportedly let Brook Lopez walk for Michael Beasley because they thought Beasley could replace what Randle gave them as a small-ball five. https://t.co/TGZUkiv3eH pic.twitter.com/1Am0jsYCxL